-The co-leaders are Dr Rupert Perkins, of Cardiff University’s School of Earth and Ocean Sciences, and Jean-Luc Mouget from France’s Université du Maine, which is co-ordinating the project.
+The co-leaders are Dr Rupert Perkins, of Cardiff University’s School of Earth and Environmental Sciences, and Jean-Luc Mouget from France’s Université du Maine, which is co-ordinating the project.

 Dr Perkins said: “The blue diatoms are single-celled algae of the genus Haslea and produce a blue-coloured pigment – which is rare in nature - both inside the cells and externally.